 The downside of this is that top freezer models are generally rather low on features, and less thought is given to their appearance.
 However, if you don’t care about features and don’t really mind how your fridge looks, this type of fridge is a good option.

-Also definitely worth noting is that this is usually the most energy-efficient type of fridge, being about 10-25% more efficient than fridges with bottom or side-mounted freezers.
+Also definitely worth noting is that these types tend to be the most energy-efficient type of fridge, being about 10-25% more efficient than fridges with bottom or side-mounted freezers.
 So if electricity bills are a concern, this could be the fridge for you!
 So, in summary, top-mount fridges:

-A bottom freezer fridge is just like a top freezer fridge, with the obvious exception being that the freezer compartment is at the bottom.
+As the name suggests, a bottom-mount fridge is just like a top-mount fridge, with the obvious exception being that the freezer compartment is at the bottom.
 That’s all there is to it.
-Generally speaking these models are less common, which means less variety/range, and as mentioned earlier, they tend to be less efficient than a top freezer model, meaning they could cost you more to run in the long term.
+Generally speaking these models are less common, which means less variety/range, and as mentioned earlier, they tend to be less efficient or more expensive than a top freezer model, meaning they could cost you more to run in the long term.
 Though, that’s not to suggest that all models are bunk.

 The main advantage to this slightly elaborate door configuration is that opening one of the half doors lets less cold air out than if you’d swung open both.
 The other advantage is the fact that as with a side-by-side model, the split doors mean less clearance is required between the fridge and your bench/other kitchen installations.